fabicious/sound-tap/README.md

 - **localStorage saves changes** - Any adjustments you make are automatically saved in your browser
 - **Settings persist between sessions** - Your customizations survive browser refreshes and restarts
 - **Easy reset option** - One-click button to restore all settings to JSON defaults
+- **Export functionality** - Download your current settings as a timestamped JSON file
 - **No complex server needed** - Works with any basic web server

 ## Quick Command Reference